mberriman/BSP2024/manuals/part1/part1.md

 Drag and drop with your mouse over the protein model to rotate it and use your mouse wheel to zoom in/out.
 You can use the right panel to visualise exons as well protein domains and features on the 3D model.
 This might give you a better understanding of where your domains of interest are.

 <details close>
-<summary>What can I do with an AlphaFold protein structure?</summary>
+<summary>What can I do with an AlphaFold protein structure?<br>

-To download the raw files for an AlphaFold protein structure you found in WormBase ParaSite:
+To download the raw files for an AlphaFold protein structure you found in WormBase ParaSite:</summary>
 1. Take a note of the AlphaFold accession ID, in our case it's: AF-A0A074Z666-F1
 2. Go to the AlphaFold web-page and search for it (https://alphafold.ebi.ac.uk/entry/A0A074Z666).
 3. At the top of the page you can downlaod the prediction in PDF, mmCIF or Predicted Align Error format.